 Urban Alliance is strongly committed to its process and results.
 Our data collection, analysis, and reporting process helps us ensure the highest-quality results.
 Young people are followed and assessed both while they are in the program and after they’ve completed it to help ensure ongoing connection to successful pathways.

 All Urban Alliance interns receive three skill set evaluations, which capture growth and progress along 11 unique soft skills.

 Urban Alliance works with networks of program graduates to track their progress in college and the workforce.

 To best fulfill our mission, we use program evaluation and data analysis to understand our impact, highlight our strength and pinpoint improvement areas.
 Our performance reports show results .

 The Highest-Quality Data

-In addition to our rigorous internal evaluation, Urban Alliance partners with Urban Institute to conduct two nationally funded randomized control trials (RCT), helping us to ensure we deliver on our promise to young people.
+In addition to our rigorous internal evaluation, Urban Alliance partners with Urban Institute to conduct two nationally-funded randomized controlled trials (RCT), helping us to ensure that we deliver on our promise to young people.
 Using an RCT allows Urban Alliance to use the best science to assess our results.
-More information on our first RCT study can be found here.

 In August 2017 we completed an independent, six-year, randomized controlled trial measuring Urban Alliance’s long-term impact on youth who completed our flagship High School Internship Program.

 Our partner Urban Institute, a nationally-recognized, independent research organization, followed 1,062 Washington, D.C. and Baltimore youth from the 2011-2012 and 2012-2013 school years throughout the program and into their third year after Urban Alliance.
 They found that completing Urban Alliance has a significant impact on: